 Optimal image stabilization for the shooting conditions is automatically applied (Intelligent IS).
-Additionally, the following icons are displayed in [AUTO] mode.
+Additionally, the following icons are displayed in [ALITO] mode.

-((A))) Image stabilization for still images (Normal) (1) Image stabilization for movies, reducing strong camera shake, as when shooting while walking (Dynamic) ((→)) Image stabilization for still images when panning (Panning) ((1)) Image stabilization for slow camera shake, such as when shooting movies at telephoto (Powered) ((%) Image stabilization for macro shots (Hybrid IS).
-During movie recording, (A)) No image stabilization, because the camera is mounted on a tripod or held still by other means.
-However, during movie (% ₩ [《論] is displayed, and image stabilization for macro movie recording is used. (e) recording, [(A)] is displayed, and image stabilization to counteract wind or other sources of vibration is used.
+( ( ( ( ( ( ( ( ( ( ( ( ( ( ( ( ( ( ( ( Image stabilization for still images (Normal) ( (11 2) Image stabilization for movies, reducing strong camera shake, as when shooting while walking (Dynamic) ( (-) )) Image stabilization for still images when panning (Panning) (dip) Image stabilization for slow camera shake, such as when shooting movies at telephoto (Powered) (±) (≤ } Image stabilization for macro shots (Hybrid IS).
+During movie recording, [《論] is displayed, and image stabilization for macro movie (e) (e) No image stabilization, because the camera is mounted on a tripod or held still by other means.
+However, during movie recording, [(代)] is displayed, and image stabilization to recording is used.
+W- 18 counteract wind or other sources of vibration is used.
 (Tripod IS)

-^{} Displayed when you pan, following moving subjects with the camera.
+\ Displayed when you pan, following moving subjects with the camera.
 When you follow subjects moving horizontally, image stabilization only counteracts vertical camera shake, and horizontal stabilization stops.
 Similarly, when you follow subjects moving vertically, image stabilization only counteracts horizontal camera shake.

-To cancel image stabilization, set [IS Mode] to [Off] (\(\bigcap 107\)).
+To cancel image stabilization, set [IS Mode] to [Off] (107).
 In this case, an IS icon is not displayed.